 BioLite Campstove 2

 This wood-burning camp stove is more than the sum of its parts.
-It doesn’t just cook food and boil water (although it does both very well) – it also converts heat into electricity, so you can charge your phone, a camping light or other tech whilst you cook dinner outdoors.
+It doesn’t just cook food and boil water (although it does both very well) – it also converts heat into electricity, so you can charge your phone, headlamp (see our best headlamps for compatible models!), camping light, or other tech whilst you cook dinner outdoors.
 There’s even a dashboard to show you battery status.
 It’s a hefty size and weight, so best used for camping holidays rather than backpacking trips.
+The Biolite is featured in our list of the 10 best camping stoves.

 We Drifters anti-insect sleepwear set

 Tropical adventures and camping in hot climates are great – until you end up covered in insect bites.
-Come bedtime, pop on We Drifters’ set of soft bamboo pyjamas, which are treated with a permanent anti-insect repellent to keep mosquitoes and other biters, including bed bugs and ticks, at bay (although you’ll still need to spray your feet, hands and face).
+Come bedtime, pop on We Drifters’ set of soft bamboo pyjamas, which are treated with a permanent anti-insect repellent to keep mosquitoes and other biters, including bed bugs and ticks, at bay (although you’ll still need to spray your feet, hands and face - for this, check out our best insect repellents).
 Ideal for sleeping in midge country up in Scotland/Canada/Sweden as well as camping in warmer climates.

 Biolite Nanogrid light